X

 Payments are not required during your grace period; however, you can begin repaying your loans before the grace period ends.
 Making payments early and often will save you money, lower your overall balance, and may even shorten you loan repayment term.
 Review your promissory note for details about your grace period.

-Don't wait until your account becomes delinquent or in default.
-If you are unable to make a payment, contact AES, ACPE's trusted loan servicer, as soon as possible to discuss options to adjust your repayment schedule and lower, or even postpone your monthly payments.
-For more information contact AES toll free 800-233-0557, M-F 3:30 a.m. to 5:00 p.m.
+Don’t wait until your account becomes deliquent.
+If you can’t make your scheduled payments, contact AES, ACPE’s trusted loan servicer, as soon as possible.
+They can help you with options to adjust your repayment schedule, lower your payments, or even postpone them.
+For more information, contact AES toll-free at 800-233-0557, available Monday to Friday from 3:30 a.m. to 5:00 p.m.
 AKST.

-Deferments allow qualified applicants to temporarily postpone repayment of federal or alternative loans.
-You must apply and qualify for a deferments unless you are enrolled in school at least half-time.
-In most cases, interest continues to accrue during a deferment period, and may be added (capitalized) at the end of the deferment period.
-Review your promissory note for details about deferment options.
+Deferments allow qualified applicants to postpone repayment of federal or alternative loans.
+You must apply and qualify for a deferment.
+Generally, interest accrues during a deferment period and may be added (capitalized) to the principal balance when your loan transitions to repayment.
+Review your promissory note for deferment option details.

-Payments are not required during periods of deferment; However, making payments to cover the monthly interest accrual will save you money, lower your overall balance, and may even shorten your loan repayment term.
-For more information contact AES toll free 800-233-0557, M-F 3:30 a.m. to 5:00 p.m.
+Even though payments are not required during periods of deferment, making payments to cover the monthly interest accrued will save you money, lower your overall balance, and may even shorten your loan repayment term.
+For more information, contact AES toll-free at 800-233-0557, available Monday to Friday from 3:30 a.m. to 5:00 p.m.
 AKST.

-Payments are not required during periods of deferment; however, making payments to cover the monthly interest accrual will save you money, lower your overall balance, and may even shorten your loan repayment term.
-For more information contact AES toll free 800-233-0557, M-F 3:30 a.m. to 5:00 p.m.
+Even though payments are not required during a forbearance, making payments to cover the monthly interest accrued will save you money, lower your overall balance, and may even shorten your loan repayment term.
+For more information, contact AES toll-free at 800-233-0557, available Monday to Friday from 3:30 a.m. to 5:00 p.m.
 AKST.

-Your education loan is considered delinquent when your monthly payment is not received by the due date.
-If your loan continues in a delinquent status, you may default on your loan.
-Delinquency and default are very serious, and the consequences can harm your credit and hinder your ability to borrow money for future purchases.
+An education loan is delinquent when you fail to make your monthly payment by the due date.
+If the loan continues to be delinquent, you risk default.
+Delinquency and default are serious matters that can negatively impact your credit score, and hinder your ability to borrow money in the future.

-If your alternative education loan becomes either 180 or 270 days past due (depending on loan program), you are legally in default.
-Upon default, collection activities will commence.
+Per the terms of your promissory note, if your alternative education loan becomes either 180 or 270 days past due, it will be considered legally in default.
+After default occurs, collection activities will begin.

 Consequences of Default

-Defaulting on your education loan has serious consequences – that is why we will do our best to help you keep your account current.
+Defaulting on your education loan has serious consequences.
 Failure to repay your loan may result in, but is not limited to:

 • Adverse reports to consumer reporting agencies